 It might not be the greatest Scorsese soundtrack (more on that later), but the selection of music for The Departed is pretty stellar.
 Using Dropkick Murphys instantly means you’re in Boston among Irish immigrants.
 But here it feels far from cheap and easy.
 The soundtrack is also packed with legendary tracks like “Comfortably Numb.”
 So, you could say it’s pretty eclectic.

 Like most Tarantino movies, Pulp Fiction contains a grab bag of songs.
 The most famous of the bunch is the rendition of “Misirlou” that has become synonymous with the film—but it’s far from the only standout.

 8. High Fidelity

-It makes sense that a movie so focused on music has such a great soundtrack.
+It makes sense that a movie so focused on music would have such a great soundtrack.
 High Fidelity is about the soundtrack to our love lives, and with quotes from the film like, “What came first, the music or the misery?” don’t go expecting all happy pop, but do expect something great.

 9. Saturday Night Fever

 Disco-haters look away.
-While it might not be your cup of glittery tea, you can’t argue with artfully crafted soundtrack to Saturday Night Fever.
+While it might not be your cup of glittery tea, you can’t argue with the artfully crafted soundtrack to Saturday Night Fever.
 Highlighted by songs from the Bee Gees, it would go on to sell an insane amount of copies and become one of the most culturally relevant soundtracks ever composed.

 10. The Social Network